bugsnag/bugsnag-notification-plugins/README.md

     // The name of the plugin.
     "name": "HipChat",

-    // A simple description of the action that will be performed.
+    // A description of the action that will be performed.
+    "actions": {
-    "description": "Post to a HipChat chatroom",
+      "create": "Post to a HipChat chatroom",
+    },

     // We trigger notifications when certain events occur in bugsnag (see the
     // Event Format documentation above).
 To signal which triggers your plugin
     // understands, set this to an array of trigger strings.
     // eg. ["exception", "firstException"].
     "supportedTriggers": ["firstException"],

+    // The type of plugin ("issueTracker", "communication", or "other") "type": "communication",

     // An array of fields to present to the user on the Bugsnag.com dashboard.
     "fields": [{
         // The name of the field.
 This is how you will reference the field in